 It's time to grow through retargeting.

-Building a successful Facebook retargeting campaign may require a bit more work than simply creating an ad campaign with a target audience of your choosing.
-But going the extra mile can ensure far better results for your brand as you reach high-converting groups with messages that are most relevant to them.
+Building a successful Facebook retargeting campaign may require a bit more work than simply creating an ad campaign of your choosing.
+But going the extra mile can yield far better results for your brand as you reach high-converting groups with messages that are most relevant to them.